 How to Fold And Store An Air Mattress

 Properly storing an air mattress helps keep it protected from any unwanted damage.
-If you have cats, leaving an air mattress out all day is an absolute no-go.
+Leaving an air mattress out all day is an absolute no-go if you have cats.
 Their claws will find a good spot to pop quicker than their mad dash for dinner.

 But, rest assured, when you have a tried and true method for storing your air mattress, these problems lessen significantly.
 I’ll go over some tips and tricks for at-home and on-the-go storage.